 How to Find Free or Low Cost Credit Counseling Services

-Since the economic downturn in 2008, more Americans are falling deeper into debt.
+Since the economic downturn, more Americans are falling deeper into debt.
 With that has come ads on TV and in newspapers - "Credit Problems?
 No Problem" or "We Can Remove Bankruptcies, Judgments, and Liens from Your Credit Report - Quick and Easy."
 Unfortunately, nothing is quick and easy when it comes to repairing your credit and these exaggerated claims are way too good to be true.

 These credit repair companies target those with poor credit making grand claims of cleaning up their credit so they can get a car loan, credit card, or mortgage.
 It is best if you try to repair your credit on your own, but if you can't resolve your credit problems yourself or you need additional help, you may want to contact a credit counseling service.